jgeraigery/SpotlightHelp/pages/SpotlightMobile/mobile_deploy.md

 ## Spotlight Enterprise components and Spotlight Mobile

-A minimal Spotlight on SQL Server deployment consists of a Spotlight Client (to customize Spotlight and view data from monitored systems), a Spotlight Diagnostic Server (to collect data from monitored systems) and a Playback Database (to store recent history).
-These components are installed with Spotlight on SQL Server.
+A minimal Spotlight Enterprise deployment consists of a Spotlight Client (to customize Spotlight and view data from monitored systems), a Spotlight Diagnostic Server (to collect data from monitored systems) and a Playback Database (to store recent history).
+These components are installed with Spotlight Enterprise.

 ### Spotlight Client